kazimkazam/todo-app/README.md

 - Negative icons created by Aldo Cervantes - Flaticon: used to get the close window icon https://www.flaticon.com/free-icons/negative
 - Delete icons created by Uniconlabs - Flaticon: used to get the delete todo icon https://www.flaticon.com/free-icons/delete
-- Edit icons created by Freepik - Flaticon: used to get the edit todo icon https://www.flaticon.com/free-icons/edit -Critical icons created by juicy_fish - Flaticon: used to get the new notifications warning icon https://www.flaticon.com/free-icons/critical
+- Edit icons created by Freepik - Flaticon: used to get the edit todo icon https://www.flaticon.com/free-icons/edit
+- Critical icons created by juicy_fish - Flaticon: used to get the new notifications warning icon https://www.flaticon.com/free-icons/critical

 ## Licence